-Staff are alert to signs of abuse, neglect, including physical, sexual and emotional abuse, peer-onpeer abuse, being at risk from or involvement in serious violence and female genital mutilation.
-They must follow the appropriate procedure set out in this policy and its annexes
+Staff are alert to signs of abuse, neglect, including physical, sexual and emotional abuse, child-onchild abuse, being at risk from or involvement in serious violence and female genital mutilation.
+They must follow the appropriate procedure set out in this policy and any specific guidance provided within this policy.